 Niel Immelman studied with Cyril Smith, Ilona Kabos and Maria Curcio.
-He was still a student at the Royal College of Music when Bernard Haitink invited him to play Rachmaninov’s Paganini Rhapsody with the London Philharmonic Orchestra.
-This highly successful debut was followed by concerts at the Royal Festival Hall, the Royal Albert Hall and the Amsterdam Concertgebouw, working with Sir Adrian Boult, Aldo Ceccato, Louis Frémaux, Sir Charles Groves, Rudolf Schwarz and Walter Susskind.
-It marked the beginning of a concert career that has taken him to every continent.
+He was still a student at the Royal College of Music when the late Bernard Haitink heard him play, describing Niel as “a great talent” and inviting him to play Rachmaninov’s Paganini Rhapsody with the London Philharmonic Orchestra.
+This highly successful debut was followed by appearances at the Royal Festival Hall, the Royal Albert Hall and the Amsterdam Concertgebauw, and it marked the beginning of a concert career that has taken him to every continent, playing with major orchestras under conductors including Sir Adrian Boult, Aldo Ceccato, Louis Frémaux, Sir Charles Groves, Rudolf Schwarz, Walter Susskind and Bryden Thomson.

 Faculties / departments: Keyboard